e-clearing-net/OCHP/OCHP.md

 ### ConnectorStandard *enum*

-The socket or plug standard of the charging point.
+The standard of the installed charging point connector.

  Value                 |  Description
 :----------------------|:-------------